Strategic negotiation is an approach to negotiation that focuses on the key drivers of negotiation to help ensure that:

-- it is the best possible agreement for your own organisation
+- It is the best possible agreement for you, your team or organisation, and that

-- the process strengthens the ability to work well together in future negotiations.
+- The negotiation process strengthens the ability to work well together in any future negotiations.

 Who should attend: